SAP-samples/teched2025-CA162/exercises/ex4/README.md

 ![Alt text](images/binary_helper.png)

 ## Step 4.4.: Configure the Bar Chart
 We want to see every failed logon, and for each failed logon there is a timestamp event.
 Hence, we're using the timestamp to count our failed logons.
 For this, we create a new calculation and choose **Aggregation**:
-## Step 4.4.: Configure the Bar Chart
-We want to see every failed logon, and for each failed logon there is a timestamp event.
-Hence, we're using the timestamp to count our failed logons.
-For this, we create a new calculation and choose **Aggregation**: